-The Valencia Trinidad Alfonso EDP Marathon is held in Valencia on a completely flat circuit.
-The temperature in November averages between 12-17 degrees Celsius (54-63 Fahrenheit), makes the city the ideal setting for the race.
-The city’s incomparable setting makes the Valencia-Trinidad Alfonso EDP Marathon one of the most important events in Spain’s sporting calendar.
+The Valencia Trinidad Alfonso EDP Marathon is held in Valencia on an ideal circuit (that is to say, one that is completely flat).
+The temperature is between 12-17 degrees Celsius (54-63 Fahrenheit), making the city great for road races.
+These features, together with the city’s incomparable race venue — The City of Arts and Sciences — make the Valencia Marathon Trinidad Alfonso EDP one of Spain’s most exciting events.

-We look forward to seeing you at the next Marathon on the 1st of December.
+We look forward to seeing you on the 6th of December 2020.

-The Trinidad Alfonso EDP Valencia Marathon was awarded the IAAF Road Race Gold Label in 2016, which proves that it is one of the best 42,195-metre races in the world.
-It is the first Spanish Marathon to get the IAFF Gold Label.
+The Valencia Marathon Trinidad Alfonso EDP was awarded the IAAF’s Road Race Gold Label in 2016, confirming the race as one of the world’s best trials over 42,195 metres.
+It is the first Spanish marathon to attain this lofty status.

-Beat your time as you pass over the shimmering blue pools of the Prince Philip Science Museum, spirited over the water by a boardwalk that is over 150 metres long and 10 metres wide — making it one of the most spectacular finishes to any Marathon.
+Beat your time as you run over the lake boardwalk.
+Athletes will quite literally reach their goal running over the waters next to the Science Museum.
+The boardwalk is over 150 metres long and 10 metres wide, making it one of the most fascinating marathon endings.

-The history of the race in the city dates back to the Valencia Amateur Marathon whose first edition was held on the 29th of March 1981.
-The same format was followed for a further 29 times until the 30th edition held in 2010.
-This history is closely linked to Sociedad Deportiva Correcaminos [running club], one of the first sports clubs to embrace amateur athletics at the end of the 1970s
+The history of the race in the city dates back to the Valencia Amateurs’ Marathon whose first edition was held on the 29th of March 1981.
+The same format was followed for 29 years until the 30th edition held in 2010.
+This history is closely linked to Sociedad Deportiva Correcaminos (running club), one of the first sports clubs to embrace amateur athletics at the end of the 1970s

 The birth of Valencia’s Marathon happened about the same time and for much the same reasons as elsewhere in the world.
 Curiously enough, the Valencia Marathon sprang to life on the very same day as the London Marathon: the 29th of March 1981.
 There were few city marathons before this date and many after, with the number of such events waxing over the years.
 Over these three decades, the circuits have changed, as have the nationalities of the athletics winning the race.

-Albereda de València [a partially tree-line avenue flanking what was formerly the north bank of the River Túria] was the site of the Marathon’s thirtieth edition.
-The Marathon circuits have changed in the quest for the perfect itinerary.
+Valencia’s Paseo de la Alameda (a tree-lined avenue flanking what was formerly the north bank of the River Túria) was the site of the Marathon’s thirtieth edition.
+The Marathon circuits have changed in the quest for the ‘perfect’ route — a goal that can be interpreted in many ways.
 Technical improvements have been made along the way and an effort made to give spectators a good view of the runners.
 The winners have come from many nations but the public’s memory is selective and Vicente Antón and Elisenda Pucurull have stuck in the hearts and minds of amateurs.
 The 31st edition marked the birth of a new Valencia Marathon.
-It posed a Hamlet-like dilemma for the organisers — Correcaminos SD [Running Club]: whether to continue running a second-league marathons or to ‘take up arms against a sea of troubles’ and accept Valencia City Council’s offer to partner a top-rate race.
-Correcaminos SD took up the gauntlet and we must all do our utmost to make sure that the new Marathon is a runaway success.
+It posed a Hamlet-like dilemma for the organisers — Correcaminos SD (Running Club): namely whether to continue running second-league marathons or to ‘take up arms against a sea of troubles’ and accept Valencia City Council’s offer to partner a top-rate race and attempt to scale the sport’s Olympian heights.
+We all know that the latter option was taken.
+Time will tell whether the right decision was taken and we must all pull together in striving to vindicate it.